-According to the Webster's Ninth New Collegiate Dictionary: Infanticide is the killing of an infant.
+According to the Webster Dictionary: Infanticide is the killing of an infant.

 Infanticide has a long history, and several cultures have routinely practiced it for several reasons including birth control, to destroy handicapped individuals seen as unfit and to kill female children because of cultural preference for males.
 While infanticide is currently considered a much bigger taboo than abortion in America, it still takes place today in the U.S. and in other countries around the world.